d2iq/ui-kit/README.md

 [real effort](https://github.com/dcos/dcos-ui/pull/2524) in making sure we follow these guidelines.
 Some of the most common ones to follow:

-* Single Expectation test: Every unit test should verify one behavior (and one behavior only).
+* Single Expectation test: Every unit test should verify one behavior.
-* Keep your descriptions concise (bellow 40 chars ideally): One easy way to achieve this one is avoiding using "should" (e.g. "it does not use should" instead of "it should not be written with should").
+* Keep your descriptions concise (bellow 40 chars ideally): One easy way to achieve this one is avoiding using "should" (e.g. "it does not use should" instead of "it should not contain should").
-* Create only the data you need: Especially if you have a more complicated scenario, just generate the data that is relevant to that particular case.
+* Create the data you need: If you have a more complicated scenario, generate the data that is relevant to that particular case.

 For more on this topic, and examples we recommend [Better Specs](http://www.betterspecs.org/).